Ehiosu-Evbenaye/parametric-optimisation-cantilever-beam-ansys/Report/Report.md

  * Full technical documentation

 ## Why an I‑Section Was Chosen
-An I‑section (universal beam or H‑beam) was deliberately selected because it is the most structurally efficient shape for bending‑dominated cantilevers.
+An I‑section (universal beam) was deliberately selected because it is the most structurally efficient shape for bending‑dominated cantilevers.
 Material is concentrated in the flanges, giving the highest second moment of area $(I_{xx})$ per unit mass.
 For this project, a 10mm fillet radius is included at the web-flange junction.
 This transition is essential for:
  * Stress Distribution: Reducing the stress concentration factor $(K_t)$ where the flange meets the web.
  * Manufacturability: Reflecting the geometry of standard hot-rolled structural sections.